kalealex/personal-website/README.txt

-This repo contains the code for my personal website.
+This repo contains the code for my personal website and the Data Cognition Lab website.

-Note to self, update website by using ssh to access server at:

-	<uw_id>@vergil.u.washington.edu

 Template information: